Universal Approximation Theorem and error bounds for quantum neural networks and quantum reservoirs: Approximation error bounds for variational quantum circuits

 \begin{theorem} For any $R>0$, $f \in \Ff_{R}$ and $n\in\NN$, there exists~$\ttheta\in\TTheta$ such that

 \end{theorem}

-\begin{remark} We would like to emphasise that the quantum circuit above depends on~$\ttheta$ (a quantum analogue of the vector of hyperparameters in classical neural networks) but also on the input data~$\xx$.
-While this may not sound ideal at first, this is how classical analyses are performed, for example in~\cite{perez2021one, Schuld2021}.
-Now, the theorem states that the optimal vector~$\ttheta$ does not itself depend on~$\xx$, which is a very desirable feature indeed.
-Assume for example that the measure~$\mu$ is a sum of Dirac masses, namely
+\begin{remark} We would like to emphasise that the quantum circuit above depends on~$\ttheta$ (a quantum analogue of the vector of hyperparameters in classical neural networks) and the input data~$\xx$ {as, for example,} in~\cite{perez2021one, Schuld2021}.
+Theorem~\ref{thm:Approx} states that the optimal vector~$\ttheta$ does not depend on~$\xx$. {For example, } {fix a weighting function $w \colon \R^d \to [0,\infty)$ that models the weight $w(\xx)$ we assign to the error at each point $\xx \in \R^d$.} Provided that $w \in L^1(\R^d)$, we can use it to define a probability measure~$\mu$ with Lebesgue-density $w/\|w\|_1$.
+In this case the error {in Theorem~\ref{thm:Approx} is given by}